Integrating Services

 if existing:

-# Process the charge
+# Otherwise, process the charge

 result = stripe.charges.create(...)